MuhammadMukhlis220/Porfotolio_Project/README.md

 This section contains my portfolio showcasing my work experience and participation in the bootcamp at Purwadhika, where I developed skills and knowledge in the field of data..

-## 1. Optimasi Data Indonesia - Data Science
+## 1. Optimasi Data Indonesia - Data Engineer
 ### March 2024 - Present
 **1. Football Player Statistic**